Belem (ship): History

 In 1972 the Italian carabinieri attempted to restore her to the original barque rig.
 When this proved too expensive, she became the property of the shipyard.
 In 1976 the ship was re-rigged to a barque.

 Finally, in January 1979, she came back to her home port as the Belem under tow by a French seagoing tug, flying the French flag after 65 years.
 Fully restored to her original condition, she began a new career as a sail training ship.

+On 8 and 9 May 2024, she carried the Olympic flame for the upcoming 2024 Summer Olympics torch relay by sailing from Athens, Greece to Marseille.

+In August 2025, she is the flagship of Hanse Sail.